matter-labs/zksync-docs/content/10.quick-start/_paymasters/_general_paymaster_flow.md

 This section will navigate you through the steps to interact with the `GeneralPaymaster` contract, using it to cover transaction fees for your operation.

-The interaction script is situated in the `/deploy/interact/` directory, named `interactWithPaymaster.ts`.
+The interaction script is situated in the `/deploy/interact/` directory, named `interactWithGaslessPaymaster.ts`.

 Ensure the `CONTRACT_ADDRESS` and `PAYMASTER_ADDRESS` variables are set to your deployed contract and paymaster addresses, respectively.

 ::drop-panel
-  ::panel{label="interactWithPaymaster.ts"}
+  ::panel{label="interactWithGaslessPaymaster.ts"}

   ```typescript
   import * as hre from "hardhat";